 21.5 Mere filing of an application shall, however, not result in an automatic adjournment.
 The application shall be decided by the Arbitral Tribunal on merits and may be accepted subject to such further conditions as the Arbitral Tribunal deems fit.

 22.1 The language of the arbitration proceedings shall be English.

-22.2 If a document is in a language other than English, the Tribunal, or if the Tribunal has not been established, the Coordinator may order that party to submit a translation in a form to be determined by the Tribunal or the Coordinator.
+22.2 If a document is in a language other than English, the Tribunal, or if the Tribunal has not been established, the Coordinator, may direct the party filing such a document to submit a translation thereof

 23. Seat and Venue-

-23.1 The parties may agree on the seat of arbitration.
-Failing such an agreement, the seat of arbitration shall be New Delhi.
+23.1 Unless the parties expressly agree otherwise, the seat of arbitration shall be New Delhi.

 24. Applicable Law -

-24.3 The Tribunal shall decide as amiable compositeur or ex aequo et bono only if the parties have expressly authorised the Tribunal to do so.
+24.2 The Arbitral Tribunal shall decide ex aequo et bono or as amiable compositeur only if the parties have expressly authorized it to do so.